-Check institutions such as Oxford and Cambridge Universities to get a sense of how things are done in the English-speaking world or to research academic and administrative terms that you cannot find in the Corporate Communications QTerm database.
+Check institutions such as Oxford and Cambridge Universities to get a sense of how things are done in the English-speaking world or to research academic and administrative terms.
 Please be aware that English-language material from continental universities, although it does provide a precedent in some sense, can nevertheless contain linguistic errors and "Swinglish".